Saptarshi-Mandal/E9-222-SPP-2024-Assignments-IISc/README.md

 # E9-222-SPP-2024-Assignments-IISc

-This repository contains the assignments for the course **E9 222 - Signal Processing in Practice** offered by IISc Bangalore.
-The course covers various signal processing algorithms and theories with practical implementations.
+The course covers implementation of various aspects of signal processing algorithms and theory.
+This repository contains all the assignments that was completed through out the course.
+Each folder contains The Assignment Questions, The Solution in iPython Notebook or Matlab scripts (.mat), The Report in pdf.

 ## Assignments